Codemon72/JavaScript--Gym_and_Library/JavaScript/array map().md

-call the provided function once for each element in an array
+call the provided function once for each element in an array and return new array with the results

 The map() method creates a new array with the results of calling a function for every array element.